zextras/tech-doc/source/_includes/_adminpanel/cos.rst

 Advanced
 --------

-The *Advanced* Option allow to configure the user quota, passwords, policies, and more.
+Multiple *Advanced* options can be  configured here, divided into multiple groups

+Forwarding
+  Two options govern how to forward messages: how long an e-mail address can be and the maximum number of recipients allowed.

+Quotas
-The **user quota**, is a set of options that limit how much space a user can occupy on the server, or how many contacts he can have.
-It also encompasses the option to send periodic notifications when the user space raises over a given threshold.
+  A set of options that limit how much space a user can occupy on the server, or how many contacts he can have.
+It also encompasses the options to send periodic notifications when the user space raises over a given threshold and a template for the notifications.

+Password
-The **Password** settings permit to tune the length, characters, and duration of the user passwords.
+  Settings for password policies: length, characters, and duration of the user passwords.
 It is also possible to reject common passwords.

+  .. hint:: These settings are disregarded if authentication relies on
+     an external server.

+Failed Login Policy
-The **Failed Login Policy** allows to define the behaviour of
-|product| when a user fails a log in.
-A typical policy can lock out
+  Define the behaviour of |product| when a user fails a log in.

-the user for *one hour* when *three* consecutive login attempts fail within *30 minutes*.
+  .. hint:: A typical policy can lock out the user for *one hour* when
+     *three* consecutive login attempts fail within *30 minutes*.

-The **Timeout Policy** concern the duration of the token's validity.
+Timeout Policy
+  Configure the duration of the token's validity, i.e., how long a user or Administrator will be able to keep the Web-mail open without interaction.

+Email Retention Policy
-The **Email Retention Policy** define how long e-mail will be stored before being automatically deleted.
+  Define how long e-mail will be stored before being automatically deleted from the Inbox (and its sub-folders), Trash, and Spam folders.

+Free/Busy Interop
-Finally, the **Free/Busy Interop** option allows to provide O and OU records to display the free/busy user schedule when using an Exchange server.
+  This option allows to provide **O** and **OU** records to display the free/busy user schedule when using an Exchange server.